dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ## Conclusion

 We have used Dafny’s built-in inductive and coinductive reasoning capabilities to define two language semantics for regular expressions: denotational and operational semantics.
 Through a number of dualities — construction and deconstruction, algebras and coalgebras, and congruence and bisimilarity — we have proven the semantics to be two sides of the same coin.
 The blogpost is inspired by research in the field of [Coalgebra](https://en.wikipedia.org/wiki/F-coalgebra), which was pioneered by [Rutten](https://pdf.sciencedirectassets.com/271538/1-s2.0-S0304397500X01466/1-s2.0-S0304397500000566/main.pdf), [Gumm](https://www.researchgate.net/publication/2614339_Elements_Of_The_General_Theory_Of_Coalgebras), and others.
 The concept of well-behaved semantics goes back to [Turi and Plotkin](https://homepages.inf.ed.ac.uk/gdp/publications/Math_Op_Sem.pdf) and was adapted by [Jacobs](https://link.springer.com/chapter/10.1007/11780274_20) to the case of regular expressions.
-We heavily used automata theoretic constructions from the 1960s, originally investigated by [Brzozowski](https://dl.acm.org/doi/10.1145/321239.321249).
+We heavily used automata theoretic constructions from the 1960s, originally investigated by [Brzozowski](https://dl.acm.org/doi/10.1145/321239.321249) (a more modern presentation can be found e.g. [here](https://alexandrasilva.org/files/thesis.pdf)).
 Due to space constraints, we had to exclude the details of most of the proofs.
 To dive deep, please take a look at the full Dafny source code, which is available [here](../../../../assets/src/semantics-of-regular-expressions/Languages.dfy), [here](../../../../assets/src/semantics-of-regular-expressions/Semantics.dfy), and [here](../../../../assets/src/semantics-of-regular-expressions/Expressions.dfy).